tuchandra/zebra/README.md

 Development uses *black*, *ruff*, and *pyright*, though we're not totally compliant yet; I created the repo in 2019, and have only made minor changes since adding the dev dependencies.

 ## Future work
+Some ideas for naming:
+- ✓ SATLiteral -> PuzzleElement (smoothie, cat, whatever ...)
+- Literal = comb(el: PuzzleElement, loc: int) ("lilac 2") or the negation ("~lilac 2")
+- Clause = OR of Literals

+Clarity between DNF & CNF ... consider using another logic programming language, like Answer Set Programming (Prolog-like)?
+See [HN thread](https://news.ycombinator.com/item?id=36087464).

+A CNF is an "∧ of ∨s," where the "∨" is over any Literal.
+Since an "∨ of Literals" is equivalently a Clause, a CNF is the "∧ of Clauses."

+A DNF is a "∨ of ∧s."
+The DNF is the *answer* to a SAT problem; a DNF of "A or B or C" reads that A, B, and C are all valid (satisfying) assignments.
+Converting a CNF to a DNF is therefore NP-hard, since from the DNF you can read off solutions to the CNF.

+> CNF is an ∧ of ∨s, where ∨ is over variables or their negations (literals); an ∨ of literals is also called a clause.
+DNF is an ∨ of ∧s; an ∧ of literals is called a term.

 There are a few things I still want to do:
 - configure random solution generation
 - try out creating a smaller size (e.g., 4 houses) with more categories; that sounds like a fun puzzle!